 This is a good monitor for consuming most types of media.
 While its aspect ratio will cause even cinemascope content to have vertical black bars, its high contrast ratio gives it better picture quality than average, making movies quite enjoyable.
 It also supports both HDR and wide gamuts like DCI-P3, making it relatively up-to-date with technologies used in current releases.

-The Samsung C49HG90 is a good choice for media creation.
+This Samsung CHG90 monitor is a good choice for media creation.
 Its HDR support and good coverage of DCI-P3 gives it a set of attributes rarely available.
 While its resolution isn't impressive, its very wide form gives the user the ability to separate it into two distinct monitors, making it quite useful for production.
 Unfortunately, its narrow viewing angles mean absolute accuracy might be compromised with slight shifts in viewing positions, making less suitable for more professional use.